ctrlrsf/playground/README.md

-# playground for software that's not interesting enough to have its own repo.
+Playground for software that's not interesting enough to have its own repo.